What is the key card in a hotel?

 A key card or access card is a small plastic card that provides access to places, objects, or data.
 Key cards are most commonly used as a security device for physical access control where they are often called “door keys,” “room keys,” “entry keys,” or “pass cards.”

 How do key cards work?

 Key cards are mainly used to open hotel door locks.
 Also, it can be used to track who stays in a hotel.
-Each key cards have an electronic chip inside that store’s information about the person who owns it.
+Each key card has an electronic chip that stores information about the person who owns it.
 When you check into the hotel, you will receive your key card, which contains your name and room number.
 When leaving or entering the building (or elevators), you must use this card.

 Key cards may also be used to open other things such as doors around the hotel, energy-saving switches for lights and air conditioning units, etc.